mortar-works/mortar-website/src/site/use-cases/digital triage tool.md

 pageImage: triage03.png
 homepageImage: triage03.png
 description: |-
-  Mortar is delivering a specialised digital inclusion triage tool for local authorities and place based partnerships.
-The triage tool assesses user needs and utilises Mortar's Global API System to deliver digital inclusion signposting, campaigns, and service provider networks across the UK.
+  Our triage tool is a highly customisable environment for supporting local authorities and place based partnerships.
+Read about how we are assessing user needs and utilises our API framework to deliver digital inclusion signposting, campaigns, and service provider networks across the UK.

 order: 2
 ---